-Projects Projects
+Projects

 EU-CIRCLE PLACARD HELIX

 PEARL ESPRESSO CASCEFF

 DAIAD STORM CIPRNET

 ANYWHERE BEAWARE FORTRESS

 I-REACT BRIGAID PREDICT

 RESIN HERACLES SNOWBALL

 EU-CIRCLE RISES-AM RESILENS

-CLISEL IMPRESSIONS
+CLISEL IMPRESSIONS PUCS

-Table 7 Networking with other projects
+Table 9 Networking with other projects

+During the second year of the project, RESCCUE leaded or participated in different joint dissemination initiatives in search of a greater impact at EU level.
 As requested by the EC, a lot of efforts have been put in establishing synergies between the several projects of the same DRS9 call, which are PLACARD, EU-CIRCLE, RESIN and BRIGAID.
-A few common initiatives have already occurred and for sure there will be a lot more in the near future.
+A few common initiatives, as for example participation in Common Dissemination Booster or co-organisation of European Climate Change Adaptation (ECAA) 2019 conference, have already occurred and for sure there will be a lot more in the near future.